 Having another perspective is useful for lowering your stress levels.
 Talking to your team or a manager not only gives you a break from staring at a screen, but it means that you can solve problems faster.
 Instead of struggling with a project alone, ask for a quick meeting or an informal chat to have another set of eyes on it.

 Hustle culture has become common in workplaces over the past few years, where everyone is trying to take on everything their managers give them.
 This can be a huge contributor to stress and depression as the work keeps coming in.

 You have a finite number of hours at work, so don’t take on a week’s worth hoping to get it done in a day.
 Set boundaries and know when to focus on the work you already have.

 Get A Good Night’s Sleep

 When you’re tired and low on energy it becomes harder to concentrate.
 Getting at least eight hours of sleep each night will allow your brain to rest and you will be better equipped to deal with whatever the workplace throws at you.

 Before going to bed, you should do something relaxing and not stare at a phone screen or catch up on work.
 This helps to signal that it’s time to sleep.

-A spokesperson for Joy Organics commented that: “According to a study by stress.org, more than 50% of workers are not as productive at work due to stress, and 39% claim workload is the main cause.
+A spokesperson for Joy Organics commented that: “According to a recent study more than 50% of workers are not as productive at work due to stress, and 39% claim workload is the main cause.
 Workplace stress can affect anyone, but research has shown that women must contend with their hormones on top of everyday stresses.
 In fact, 57% of women reported feeling burnout because of work stress, compared to 48% of men.”